5ch4um1/smbvga/README.md

 # smbvga

+DISCLAIMER: you should not mess with your battery, you might brick your battery, or even worse, your PC! better use an external i2c interface! your battery might explode. again, don't mess with your battery.

 goal of this project is to learn more about the dead battery of my laptop. (and maybe "how to set my house on fire")

 i found out that i can plug 3 cables into the vga port of my laptop and talk to the battery via i2c-tools on linux.